DominikMarciniszyn/sudoku-solver/README.md

 - Install requirements: ```pip install -r requirements```
 - Enter the ```src``` folder
 - Train the model ```python train_digit_classifier.py --model ./output/digit_classifier.h5```

+Note: The model is already trained, you can play with parameters to get other results